by Emma Wallis

 The investment and savings sector, in particular, is offering a range of opportunities for ‘returners’ (i.e. women and men looking for work after having taken a voluntary career break lasting a year or more.)
 Specific returner programmes at companies including Standard Life Aberdeen, Old Mutual Wealth and consultancy Redington, among others, offer short-term work experience placements, accompanied by mentoring and support.

 Elsewhere, firms are encouraging returners to apply for permanent positions.
 For example, M&G Investments states that it welcomes applications from individuals who have taken an extended career break and is willing to consider flexible working arrangements.

 Beyond their individual efforts, financial services companies are collaborating with each other to reach out to career returners.
-The Returners to Financial Services Scotland Programme will offer paid three-month placements starting in mid-April at a variety of firms including BlackRock, Hymans Robertson and Standard Life Aberdeen.
+The Returners to Financial Services Scotland Programme is offering paid three-month placements at a variety of firms including BlackRock, Hymans Robertson and Standard Life Aberdeen.

 The Returners Database is a cross-company initiative to connect returners with job opportunities at asset managers and associated companies, such as investment consultants.
 People on career breaks who have prior experience in the investment sector can register with the database free of charge and upload their CVs.

 Asset managers and other associated companies will then use the database to seek suitable candidates for vacant roles and returner programmes.
 The database was developed in association with the Diversity Project, a five-year initiative to accelerate progress towards an inclusive culture in the investment profession, and is powered by The Buy-Side Club.

 You can read more about individuals who have successfully re-entered the financial sector after a break, on the Diversity Project’s website.
 Interviewees offer tips for people currently seeking opportunities, the main themes being “network, network, network,” and be confident in your abilities and your value to prospective employers.